 During yoga, we bend and stretch our bodies into various shapes – some of them unnatural.
 Just kidding, but many can be uncomfortable.
 Yoga props make certain poses more comfortable and other poses possible.

 Full disclaimer: Y’all, I am not a yoga instructor.
 I am a novice to intermediate practitioner at best.
 I love yoga, but sometimes we look funny in poses, so I am gonna laugh.
-Also, there are affiliate links in this post.

 These are great.
 They bring the floor closer to you or support an arm or a leg in a twisty, weird pose.
 They come in multiple sizes, but the thicker ones are my favorite.